-The term proprietary firms commonly refers to sole proprietorships, one of the simplest and the most common forms of business entities in India.
-Although these types of companies do not have a separate legal identity from their owners, they are subject to tax and regulatory requirements at different levels.
-The most important compliance requirement for a proprietorship firm is filing ITR.
+The term proprietary firms commonly refers to sole proprietorships, one of the simplest and most common forms of business entities in India.
+Although these types of companies do not have a separate legal identity from their owners, they are subject to Tax and regulatory requirements at different levels.
+The most critical compliance requirement for a proprietorship firm is filing the Income Tax Return (ITR).
 Since the business income is treated as personal income, a tax return can be filed under an individual’s name using the relevant ITR form, usually ITR-3 or ITR-4, depending on the type of income and whether presumptive taxation is chosen.

 Proprietorships are also, on top of income tax, liable under the Goods and Services Tax (GST).
 Any turnover that exceeds the prescribed threshold limit will need regular GST returns and tax payments made up to filing the annual GST return.
-It will also have statutory requirements under maintenance of Provident Fund (PF), Employees State Insurance (ESI), and miscellaneous labor laws if it has employees.
-Official documents and accurate, timely submissions would ensure the smooth running of the business and avoidance of legal complications.
+It will also have statutory requirements under the Maintenance of Provident Fund (PF), Employees’ State Insurance (ESI), and miscellaneous labor laws if it employs staff.
+Official documents and accurate, timely submissions would ensure the smooth running of the business and the avoidance of legal complications.
 Provision for transparency in compliance also adds credibility with banks, suppliers, and clients.

 ITR Forms For Proprietorship Firms